ptcrealitylab/vuforia-spatial-toolbox-ios/README.md

 pod install
 ```

-8) Download Vuforia SDK version 8.6.x for iOS from https://developer.vuforia.com/downloads/sdk
+8) Download Vuforia SDK version 8.6.x from https://developer.vuforia.com/downloads/sdk (Click the
- (Click link for *vuforia-sdk-ios-8-6-x.zip*)
+ "Download for iOS" link for *vuforia-sdk-ios-8-6-x.zip*)

-- paste the Vuforia.framework file from the `build` directory of the download, into the
  `~/Documents/vuforia-spatial-toolbox/vuforia-spatial-toolbox-ios` directory
+- If the latest Vuforia SDK version has been updated beyond this documentation, please consult the
+ [forum](https://forum.spatialtoolbox.vuforia.com) for how to proceed.

 9) Get a Vuforia Engine license key from http://developer.vuforia.com.